 Fig - Ficus carica 'Brown Turkey' (Hardy Fig)

-Ficus carica 'Brown Turkey' - a variety with two fruiting periods per year, notable for the special, sweet-aromatic taste of its fruits and very high yield.
-The fruits are reddish-purple, weigh 45-55 grams, and can be stored for commercial purposes ("long shelf life") or processed.
+Ficus carica 'Brown Turkey' - a variety with two fruiting periods per year, notable for the distinctive, sweet-aromatic taste of its fruits and exceptionally high productivity.
+The fruits are reddish-purple, weigh 45-55 grams, and can be stored commercially ("long shelf life") or processed.

 'Brown Turkey' fig was awarded by the Royal Horticultural Society with the "Award of Garden Merit".

 Garden hardiness.
-It withstands down to -20°C without significant losses.
+It withstands temperatures down to -20°C without significant damage.
 Hardiness increases as the plant matures, the root system develops, and the branches thicken.
-It is recommended to protect the plants in the first years by wrapping them with microporous foil (frost protection foil, Agril-type foil, etc.).
-Frost cases in fig trees cause damage to the above-ground parts - but the root remains alive, and the plant regrows in spring.
+It is recommended to protect the plants in the first years by wrapping them with microporous film (frost protection film, Agril-type film, etc.).
+Frost damage to the fig affects the aerial parts - but the roots remain alive, and the plant regrows in spring.

-Resistance to diseases and pests.
-Fig trees are considered ‘pest free’.
+Disease and pest resistance.
+Figs are considered ‘pest free’.

 Parthenocarpic variety - it is self-fertile and does not require a pollinator.

-Find all details about fig trees here: Cultivation and care of fig trees
+Find all the details about figs here: Fig Cultivation and Care

-During the cold season, the plants enter a period of dormancy - they are sold pruned and without leaves.
+During the cold season, plants enter dormancy - they are sold pruned and leafless.